bitwarden/adr/decisions/0003-observable-data-services.md

 ## Context and Problem Statement

-The Bitwarden clients currently have a quite complex state architecture, where all the state is handled by a single service.
-This has resulted in everything being tightly coupled to the `StateService` essentially making it a God object.

 At the same time many components are tightly coupled towards the state as well, which makes it difficult to update different areas.
 This has resulted in the `MessagingService` service being used to synchronize state updates by sending